centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 yum install centreon-plugin-Cloud-Aws-Ec2-Api
 ```

-2. Install the monitoring templates from the Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page
+2. On the Centreon Web interface, install the Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page

 <!--Offline IMP License-->

-1. Install the Centreon Plugin package on every poller expected to monitor Amazon RDS ressources:
+1. Install the Centreon Plugin package on every poller expected to monitor Amazon EC2 resources:

 ```bash
 yum install centreon-plugin-Cloud-Aws-Ec2-Api
 ```

-2. Install the Centreon Plugin-Pack RPM:
+2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-cloud-aws-ec2.noarch
 ```

-3. Install the monitoring templates from the Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page
+3. On the Centreon Web interface, install the Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->